Private Autism Assessments for Teenagers

 Our autism assessments are a structured, supportive process conducted by a multidisciplinary team specialising in neurodevelopment.
 We gather information from home, school or college, and structured observation to produce a clear and reliable assessment that helps families understand their teen’s needs and strengths.
 These are the stages of the autism assessment process:

-step 1
+1

 Screening

-step 2
+2

-Information Gathering - school/college report
+Information Gathering - school/pre-school report

 To understand how you experience the world in different settings, we request a school or college report and a structured questionnaire completed by a teacher or tutor.
 This helps us understand communication, sensory needs, routines and social interaction.
 If you’re not currently in education, we ask someone who knows you well outside the family to provide this information.

-step 3
+3

 Assessment

-Our teenage autism assessments are multidisciplinary and carried out by clinicians experienced in neurodevelopmental assessment.
-The assessment typically includes a developmental history interview with parents or carers, structured observations, and standardised measures.
+An assessment typically includes a developmental history interview with parents or carers, structured observations, and standardised measures.
 We consider social communication, sensory processing, repetitive patterns, and masking behaviours.
 Findings from all sources are integrated to provide a comprehensive understanding of your teen, which informs the recommendations we provide.

-step 4
+4

 Diagnostic Report